 Types of Mesothelioma Lawsuits

-Whether you are suffering from an asbestos-related disease or are a family member of someone who has died from mesothelioma or other illness, you have the right to seek compensation for your losses.
+Whether you are suffering from asbestos-related disease or are a family member of someone who has died from mesothelioma or other illness, you have the right to seek compensation for your losses.
 When pursuing compensation in a mesothelioma or other asbestos-related case, there are typically two types of lawsuits that can be initiated.

 Personal Injury Lawsuit

 If you have been diagnosed with mesothelioma, you can seek justice and compensation through a personal injury lawsuit.
 In a personal injury case, an injured victim who suffers harm, illness, or injury pursues compensation from the responsible party.
-The success of a personal injury case is centered around the concept of negligence.
+The success of a personal injury claim is centered around the concept of negligence.

-As a plaintiff, you and your personal injury attorney must prove the defendant owed you a duty of care and, through negligence or recklessness, failed to do so.
+As a plaintiff, you and your personal injury lawyer must prove the defendant owed you a duty of care and, through negligence or recklessness, failed to do so.
 It must also be shown that their failure to act with proper care caused your injuries, and therefore, you sustained damages – damages for which you are seeking compensation.

 In personal injury lawsuits, there are several types of compensation that may be available to you.
 You may be eligible to pursue compensatory damages (those intended to compensate you for your losses), such as: